Quantum and classical ergotropy from relative entropies: Introduction

 According to its definition, the adjective \emph{ergotropic} refers to the physiological mechanisms of a nervous system to favor an organism's capacity to expend energy \cite{Gellhorn1970}.
 Generalizing this notion to physical systems, \emph{quantum ergotropy} was then coined to denote the maximal amount of work that can be extracted by isentropic transformations \cite{Allahverdyan04}.
-In particular, the quantum ergotropy quantifies the amount of energy that is stored in \emph{active} quantum states, and which can be extracted by making the state \emph{passive} \cite{Pusz1978,Koukoulekidis19}.
+In particular, the quantum ergotropy quantifies the amount of energy that is stored in \emph{active} quantum states, and which can be extracted by making the state \emph{passive}~\cite{ Pusz1978,Koukoulekidis19, Gorecki80, Daniels81}.
 In simple terms, a passive state is diagonal in the energy basis, and its eigenstates are ordered in descending magnitude of its eigenvalues.
 Gibbs states are then called \emph{completely passive} \cite{Pusz1978}.

 The quantum ergotropy plays a prominent role in quantum thermodynamics \cite{DeffnerBook19}.
-In particular, when assessing the \emph{thermodynamic value} of genuine quantum properties \cite{Goold16,Marti17,Levy19,Santos19} such as squeezed and nonequilibrium reservoirs \cite{Niedenzu2018,Cherubim2019}, coherence \cite{Francica20,Cakmak2020}, or quantum correlations \cite{Francica2017,Touil2021}, it has proven powerful.
+In particular, when assessing the \emph{thermodynamic value} of genuine quantum properties \cite{Goold16,Marti17,Levy19,Santos19}, such as squeezed and nonequilibrium reservoirs \cite{Niedenzu2018,Cherubim2019}, coherence \cite{Francica20,Cakmak2020}, or quantum correlations \cite{Francica2017,Touil2021}, it has proven powerful.
 However, if the quantum system is not in contact with a heat reservoir, computing the quantum ergotropy is far from trivial.
 This is due to the fact that the ergotropy is determined by a maximum over all unitaries that can act upon the system \cite{Allahverdyan04}.
-Thus, it appears desirable to have an expression for the ergotropy that is independent of the maximization.
+Note that not all passive states can be reached by unitary operations, in particular, including the completely passive state.

-In this letter, we prove that the quantum ergotropy can be written as the difference of quantum and classical relative entropies.
-Here, the classical relative entropy is the Kullback-Leibler divergence of the eigenvalue distributions.
-This motivates the definition of a \emph{classical ergotropy}, which quantifies the maximal amount of work that can be extracted from inhomogeneities on the energy surfaces, which have been shown to be analogous to quantum coherences \cite{Smith19Thesis,Smith2021}.
+{In this paper, given that the quantum ergotropy can be written as the difference of quantum and classical relative entropies (the Kullback--Leibler divergence of the eigenvalue distributions), we define a \emph{classical ergotropy}, which quantifies the maximal amount of work that can be extracted from inhomogeneities on the energy surfaces, which have been shown to be analogous to quantum coherences \cite{Smith19Thesis,Smith2021}.}